-Three Things to get you started with Traditional Archery
+Three Things to Get You Started with Traditional Archery

-The first step is to find a bow, the biggest mistake beginners make is choosing an expensive bow.
+The first step is to find a bow.
+The biggest mistake beginners make is choosing an expensive bow.
 It is wise to get an affordable bow to start with and if traditional archery is for you, you can eventually invest in a more expensive custom bow.
 Fleetwood Edge and Samick Sage is a good quality start yet still affordable.

 Eventually, your muscles will get used to shooting a traditional bow and you can upgrade to heavier limbs.
 Buying a bow with interchangeable limbs is a must.
 You will be able to upgrade when you feel comfortable.